 URL (Uniform Resource Locator) can be defined as a string of characters which refers to address.
 It is the most pervasively used way to locate resources on the web.
 It provides a method to retrieve the presentation of the physical location by describing its network location or primary access mechanism.

-The protocol is described in the URL which is used to access the resource and resource name.
+The protocol is described in the URL which is used to retrieve the resource and resource name.
 The URL contains http/https at the beginning if the resource is a web type resource.
 Similarly, it begins with ftp if the resource is a file and mailto if the resource is an email address.
-The syntax of an URL is shown below where the first part is used for protocol and rest of the part is used for the resource which consists of a domain name or program name.Here a domain name identifies server (web service) or program name (path to the file on the server).
+The syntax of an URL is shown below where the first part is used for protocol and rest of the part is used for the resource which consists of a domain name or program name.Here a domain name describes server (web service) or program name (path to the directory and file on the server).
 So a URL is used when we want to make a resource whether its web, file or email accessible through a browser.

 Definition of URI